YassineYousfi/yassineyousfi.github.io/_posts/2021-04-30-surgeries.md

 <div style="text-align: center"><img src="/assets/img/surgeries_pe_vs_mem.png" width="70%"/><img src="/assets/img/surgeries_pe_vs_flops.png" width="70%"/></div>

-PS.
+PS1.
 Patching objects like in the code above is not best practice, but subclassing introduced a lot of boilerplate code...
 I would love to hear if you have a better solution for this.

+PS2.
+We originally used Luke's [EfficientNet-PyTorch](https://github.com/lukemelas/EfficientNet-PyTorch){:target="_blank"} models for the paper, then switched to timm which included ready to use code for different conv blocks.